postsharp/Metalama.Documentation/conceptual/Aspects/Testing/aspect-testing.md

 The `[CurrentDirectory]` attribute will automatically provide test data for all files located under the directory containing the `_Runner.cs` file as well as any child directory.

-Note that custom runners are only supported in Resharper and Rider.
+Note that custom runners are only supported in ReSharper and Rider.
 They are ignored in other environments and replaced by the customized test framework.